kevin-jake/1-on-1-Code-Tutor/Exercises/ReactJS/10-2FA/README.md

 Acceptance Criteria:

--The input's value should be held in React state.
+- The input's value should be held in React state.
--When the user submits their code, a `window.alert` should let them know whether it's correct or not, by comparing their submitted value with the `CORRECT_CODE` constant.
+- When the user submits their code, a `window.alert` should let them know whether it's correct or not, by comparing their submitted value with the `CORRECT_CODE` constant.
--A `<form>` tag should be used.
+- A `<form>` tag should be used.

 #### Reference: